ruanklein/synapseq/docs/FAQ.md

 ### Is there a graphical interface for SynapSeq, or is one planned?

-At its core, SynapSeq works either as a command-line tool (CLI) or as a library.
-There are currently no plans to develop an official Graphical User Interface (GUI) for SynapSeq.
-However, nothing prevents the community from creating a GUI that uses SynapSeq as its engine.
-If you are interested in developing one, or have already done so, åI’d be glad to hear about it, so it can be mentioned and linked as a complementary project to the SynapSeq core.
+At the moment, there are no plans to develop an official Graphical User Interface (GUI) for SynapSeq.
+In the future, however, this may be considered as a separate project, keeping the SynapSeq core independent.
+Meanwhile, the community is free to create GUIs that use SynapSeq as their engine.
+If you are working on one, or have already developed one, I’d be glad to know, so it can be mentioned and linked as a complementary project to the SynapSeq core.

 ---